AaltoSciComp/ansible_role_local_yum_repo/README.md

 Role Variables
 --------------

 Repository is served by apache.
 We assume that the repo is in the default location for apache (`/var/www/html`), so no further setup is done.
-The sub-folder can still be defined:
+Multiple repositories can be created with individual names:

 ```
-local_yum_repo_folder: /var/www/html/yum_repo
+local_yum_repo_names:
+  - yum_repo
 ```